doiftrue/local-revers-proxy/README.md

-Local Revers Proxy
+Local Reverse Proxy
 ==================
-Simple proxy server for local development that allows using the basic ports 80 and 443, which will be proxied to other ports depending on the specified domain.
+A simple proxy server for local development that allows using the basic ports 80 and 443, which will be proxied to other ports depending on the specified domain.

 For example, when navigating to the URL `https://my-site.loc`, the request will be forwarded (proxied) to `https://localhost:44310`, where another web server, such as one running in a Docker container, is operating.